asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 In an escape from the worries of life, I have been reading recently into the [Odin programming language](https://odin-lang.org).
 I wanted to learn something that is closer to the metal than Rust, and Odin seems nice.

-For a project to do with the language, I figured I would build a library for the abstract board game [Domnions, by Christian Freeling](https://mindsports.nl/index.php/the-pit/526-dominions). ([Sensei's Library link](https://senseis.xmp.net/?Dominions)).
+For a project to do with the language, I figured I would build a library for the abstract board game [Dominions, by Christian Freeling](https://mindsports.nl/index.php/the-pit/526-dominions). ([Sensei's Library link](https://senseis.xmp.net/?Dominions)).
 The game can be described as a Go variant with distinct pieces, as opposed to Go itself where every "piece" is identical.

 The game is *weird*.
 It is much less known than Freeling's other games like Havannah (for which I wrote [an implementation for in Rust](https://github.com/asibahi/w9l)) and Grand Chess (which I designed and built a physical set for).
 Even Freeling himself does not put much stock into it, and is more interested in the tile set itself (which he calls [the China Labyrinth](https://mindsports.nl/index.php/puzzles/tilings/china-labyrinth/), even though they have nothing to do with China) than the game.
 He made other games with the tile set which you can find by browsing his site.

-In code and my handwirtten notes, I call the tile set **Bustan**: Arabic for Garden (hence the name of this article).
+In code and my handwritten notes, I call the tile set **Bustan**: Arabic for Garden (hence the name of this article).
 Variety, branches, paths, and fences all make gardens seem like an appropriate metaphor for what is going on.

 This is the sample game Freeling posted on his website:

 ![A game in progress of Dominions](dominions.png)

 I am writing this post as a way to organize my thoughts on how to represent the game in code.
 It is a semi organized, semi-chronologically-sorted brain dump: I am writing it as I iterate over the code.
 I will be talking mostly about how to represent the game in code form, leaving the rules for later.
-The end result can be found in the git history of the [`bustan` repositry](https://github.com/asibahi/bustan).
+The end result can be found in the git history of the [`bustan` repository](https://github.com/asibahi/bustan).

 ## Tiles